-It’s the beginning of May and I’ve read one great book (Draw Your Weapons), a few not well-written but fascinating non-fiction books (The Cooking Gene and Kaffir Boy), and a pretty decent mystery novel (Killer Choice).
+It’s the beginning of October and I’ve read one great book (Draw Your Weapons), a few not well-written but fascinating non-fiction books (The Cooking Gene and Kaffir Boy), and a pretty decent mystery novel (Killer Choice).
+I read novels from both Phillip Roth and Stanley Elkin, two authors who never cease to amaze me.

 Books highlighted marked ** are highly recommended.
 Links will open my review on the Goodread website.